This page is about Reiki for people with cancer. There is information about

 - Do you have indemnity insurance (in case anything goes wrong)?

-Or you can contact any of the useful organisations listed below and ask them for a list of Reiki practitioners.
-You may also find it useful to look in our about complementary therapies section for detailed information about how to find a reliable practitioner and the questions you should ask.
+Or you can contact any of the Reiki organisations and ask them for a list of Reiki practitioners.

 An independent, non profit making society for people who are attuned to Reiki, whether they’re practicing publicly or not.

-The lead body for Reiki practitioners in the UK.
-The website has information for the public, together with the standards that have been set by the Council.
+The lead body for Reiki in the UK, representing professional associations.
+The website has information for the public, together with copies of the National Occupational Standards.

 Complementary and Natural Healthcare Council (CNHC)